Volpestyle/spatial-ui-lab/docs/monorepo/v0-plan/graph-three.md

   - Wrap `<Canvas>` from @react-three/fiber
   - Render GraphSceneInner passing props
 - Implement GraphSceneInner
-  - In useFrame, call controller.applyToCamera(camera)
+  - In useFrame, call controller.update(dtSeconds) then applyToCamera(camera)
   - Render edges: map edges to `<line>` segments (or via a simple component)
   - Render nodes:
     - Use renderNode if provided